 Littleton Museum has been on the Colorado map since 1970.
-Located in the heart of Littleton on 40 acres surrounded by Ketring Lake and Gallup Park, the museum is more than an indoor traditional exhibition of Littleton’s rural past.
+It’s located in the heart of Littleton on 40 acres, surrounded by Ketring Lake and Gallup Park.
+Therefore, the museum is more than an indoor traditional exhibition of Littleton’s rural past.

-The indoor experience for museum visitors—free admission, donations welcomed—is a well-maintained complex of three exhibition galleries, including a children’s interactive gallery, a research center, classrooms and a lecture hall.
+The indoor experience for museum visitors—free admission, donations welcomed—is a well-maintained complex of three exhibition galleries.
+Those galleries include a children’s interactive gallery, a research center, classrooms, and a lecture hall.

 The main exhibition hall is the permanent gallery.
 This gallery provides a comprehensive historical look at Littleton from before horse-and-buggy days to the present.